pauljnav/pauljnav.github.io/_posts/2025-02-21-Avoid-Array-Addition-Tip.md

           11.2543 # List<T>

 ```

-_**Tip** there is a great variation of performance measurement at the **[What's New in PowerShell 7.5](https://learn.microsoft.com/en-us/powershell/scripting/whats-new/what-s-new-in-powershell-75)** document mentioned below._

 ## Performance improvements
-See [What's New in PowerShell 7.5](https://learn.microsoft.com/en-us/powershell/scripting/whats-new/what-s-new-in-powershell-75) for some relevant additional info on this topic as PowerShell 7.5-rc.1 included PR#[23901](https://github.com/PowerShell/PowerShell/pull/23901) from [jborean93](https://github.com/jborean93) that improves the performance of the += operation for an array of objects.
+See [What's New in PowerShell 7.5](https://learn.microsoft.com/en-us/powershell/scripting/whats-new/what-s-new-in-powershell-75) for some relevant additional info on this topic, where `PowerShell 7.5-rc.1` has included [PR#23901](https://github.com/PowerShell/PowerShell/pull/23901) from [@jborean93](https://github.com/jborean93) that improves the performance of the `+=` operation for an array of objects.

+_**Tip**: there is a great example of [performance improvements](https://learn.microsoft.com/en-us/powershell/scripting/whats-new/what-s-new-in-powershell-75#performance-improvements) measurement at the same [What's New in PowerShell 7.5](https://learn.microsoft.com/en-us/powershell/scripting/whats-new/what-s-new-in-powershell-75) link above._